-- Debit card transactions related issues involve security holds placed on the card by the card company or banks.
+- Debit card transaction-related issues involve security holds placed on the card by the card company or banks.
 These temporary holds are used as a type of security deposit, resulting in tying up actual cash from your checking account.
 It is like your money is being held, hostage.
 Tom Harkin, chief strategy officer for Secure Identity Systems (an issuing card financial institution), says, “…the hold will be placed on the funds in your bank account until the appropriate charge is processed.
 This could be as long as six to eight days, and those funds will not be available for use.
 If this occurs a few times, there could be no funds left for legitimate purchases, and no additional authorizations will be allowed.”

 - Because you need a personal identification number (PIN) to complete a debit card transaction, this type of fraud also includes stealing your PIN.

 - Skimming is the theft of your card’s magnetic stripe data using a portable device or a reader that attaches to the outside or inside an ATM, or at the fuel pump.
 Combined with theft of your PIN via a camera, fake keypad, or direct observation

 - Theft of your card’s magnetic stripe data and PIN can occur when your card becomes stuck in the card reader, which, in turn, will prompt to ask you to re-enter your PIN.

 - Check each card reader before you use it if you see a plastic device that looks as though it has been inserted into the card reader or see duplicate security cameras TUG on the card reader.